Cougar Systems Support Center

 Screenshot of System Care Antivirus:

-If your computer is infected with this fake antivirus program follow these removal instructions to removal System Care Antivirus.
+If your computer is infected with this fake antivirus program, follow these removal instructions to remove System Care Antivirus.

-If you computer has been infected with some other fake antivirus program which is not listed here, try using the search bar in our website.
+If your computer has been infected with some other fake antivirus program not listed here, try using the search bar on our website.

 The fake antivirus programs (also known as "rogue antivirus programs" or "scareware") are applications that tries to lure computer users into paying for their non-existent full versions to remove the supposedly detected security infections (although the computer is actually clean).
 These bogus programs are created by cyber criminals who design them to look as legitimate antivirus software.
 Most commonly rogue antivirus programs infiltrate user's computer using poop-up windows or alerts which appear when users surf the Internet.
 These deceptive messages trick users into downloading a rogue antivirus program on their computers.
 Other known tactics used to spread scareware include exploit kits, infected email messages, online ad networks, drive-by downloads, or even direct calls to user's offering free support.